teod-sh/teod-sh.github.io/src/routes/(blog-article)/websocket-lb-least-connection/+page.md

 [code here](https://github.com/teod-sh/websocket-lb-sample)
 It's a simple code, there's no doc there, but for illustration purposes that's fine.

 Thank you for reading!
 I hope you learned a little bit.
-If you have any complaint or want to talk please, drop me a message on linkedin!
+If you have any complaint or want to talk please, drop me a message on LinkedIn!